Your Employee Assistance Program is a support service that can help you take the first step toward change.

 For many women, gambling begins as an enjoyable, recreational activity.
 Women are typically introduced to gambling through a family member, and view it as an opportunity for fun and socializing—which it can be.
 Unfortunately, this recreational pursuit can develop into a severe problem for some, and may lead to relationship, family, financial and career difficulties.

 The number of reported female gamblers is on the rise.
-In a recent study by the Alberta Alcohol and Drug Abuse Commission, women made up 53 per cent of the gambling population, compared to the one-third reported 20 years ago.
+One surprising finding that goes against most gambling stereotypes is that 57% of online gamblers in the United States are female.
 Generally, women gamble as a means to escape from emotional problems—abuse, addiction, trauma, sexual abuse, loneliness, a controlling spouse or financial problems.

 Tips and tools you can use